langfordG/react-chord-diagram/README.md

 - type: `function`

 A function that specifies how the groups should be sorted.
-See[chord.sortGroups](https://github.com/d3/d3-chord#chord_sortGroups)
+See [chord.sortGroups](https://github.com/d3/d3-chord#chord_sortGroups).

 default: null